Special Lighting of the Crescent building

 It actually costs 80% less than the previous lighting technology.

-How long has Penn State Hershey been lighting the building for awareness issues?
+How long has Milton S. Hershey Medical Center been lighting the building for awareness issues?

-Penn State Hershey installed the new lighting equipment in October, 2011 as part of an energy reduction initiative.
+Hershey Medical Center installed the new lighting equipment in October, 2011 as part of an energy reduction initiative.
 We first illuminated the building with special color in November 2011 as part of a Penn State Football "Blue Out" campaign.